RegainFlow/vending-analytics/CONTRIBUTING.md

 ### What is This Project?

-The **Supplier Risk Assessment & Performance Dashboard** is an AI-powered vendor risk assessment platform designed for procurement and supply chain teams.
+The **Vending Analytics Platform** is an AI-powered fleet optimization system designed for vending operations and route management.
 It provides:

-- **Real-time Risk Scoring**: Automated vendor assessment across financial health, safety records, project performance, and compliance
+- **Real-time Inventory Monitoring**: Automated stock level tracking and predictive restocking alerts
-- **AI-Driven Analysis**: Mock AI analysis for vendor evaluation (previously integrated with Gemini AI)
+- **Machine Health Analytics**: IoT telemetry monitoring for preventative maintenance
-- **Interactive Dashboard**: Visual analytics and metrics for portfolio-wide risk management
+- **Route Optimization**: AI-driven route planning for efficient restocking
-- **Vendor Management**: Comprehensive vendor profiles with detailed scorecards
+- **Sales Velocity Analysis**: Comprehensive insights into product performance by location

 ### Tech Stack